sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 * Perhaps derive from UserList instead of list?

-* Should plainnode include the list dunders?
+* Should PlainNode include the list dunders?

+* Split PlainNode and Node from rest of file?

 * The validator

 ==Methods==

-* Should toprettyxml() etc. offer options to wrap text/comments?
+* Should toprettyxml() offer options to wrap text/comments?

 * should `cloneNode()` copy `userData`?

-* charset vs. inputencoding
+* charset vs. inputencoding vs. encoding

-* relation of removeChild to unlink.
-Is there a way to tell when it *really* gets lost?

 * Should things test for bad names? has/get/set/removeAttribute